japareaggae/smtracker/RUNNING.md

 On Windows, first download and install [Python 3.5][pywin], then download and install [PyQt5][pyqt5-d].
-Finally, open a Command Prompt with Administrator Rights and install Jinja2 with pip:
+Finally, open a Command Prompt with Administrator Rights, navigate to the repository root, and ask pip to install the rest of the requirements (Jinja2):

-`pip install Jinja2`
+`pip install -r requirements.txt`

 Step 3: Run the program
 -----